Information about UK Health Security Agency's tick awareness resources and how to take part in the Tick Surveillance Scheme.

 The Tick Surveillance Scheme was set up in 2005 and is the only scheme that records tick distributions on a national scale.
 All records are available on the National Biodiversity Network (NBN) gateway for research and public use.

 Data collected from the TSS informs UKHSA’s assessments of the public health impact of ticks.
 Tick samples sent to UKHSA provide valuable information on the distribution of tick species present across the UK, their seasonal activity and their host associations.
 This information helps to highlight which tick species are important to human and animal health and helps UKHSA to detect the presence of species that are not normally resident in the UK.

 The main aims of the scheme are to:

-- promote the surveillance of ticks in Great Britain
+- promote the surveillance of ticks in the UK

 - monitor tick distribution and seasonality on a nationwide scale